 They will laugh and wave it about the same as they will any other present.
 But this way someone else will, too.
 Some years ago, my sister bought me a llama (my mum was a bit concerned about where it would sleep).
 I can’t remember what else I got that year, but I often think about my llama and the family I share him with.

 Help me to be like you and have a generous heart.

 Loving God you always know the right thing to give,

 Help me to be as thoughtful.

 Timeless God you run the universe yet have time to spend with me,

-Nicky Gilbert is a ministerial student at Westminster College, Cambridge
+Nicky Gilbert is a former student of Westminster College, Cambridge.